 Google has now trained over one thousand of its employees in mindfulness, recognising its significance in improving wellbeing and innovation in the workplace.

 It is initially practised through meditation, but it can also be applied to daily activities such as eating, walking or working.
 Mindfulness is a simple, yet challenging discipline of noticing what you are doing when you are doing it and becoming master, rather than slave, to the impulses of your mind.

 Five mindfulness techniques to calm down your day:

 1. Tune in to the breath

-It may sound like an irritating cliche, but there is scientific rationale for this advice.
+It may sound like an irritating cliche, but there is a scientific rationale for this advice.
 The breath is not only a powerful indicator of one’s state of mind but also a helpful modulator.

 During a busy day, take a few moments to consciously tune in to the breath.
 Feel three breaths move in and out of the body.
 Then slow down the exhalation which helps to trigger the relaxation response.
 Extending the breath in this way sends a message to the parasympathetic nervous system (the system that opposes the stress response) to calm down the body.

 2. Use your surroundings as a circuit breaker